CHANGES TO WOODLAND & SFI SCHEMES

 Apr, 03 2024

-On 18th March, the Forestry Commission (FC) announced an immediate increase in payments for England Woodland Creation Offer (EWCO) grant recipients, to be applied to all existing and new agreement holders.
+On 18 March, the Forestry Commission (FC) announced an immediate increase in payments for England Woodland Creation Offer (EWCO) grant recipients.
+The uplift applies to all existing and new agreement holders.

-The changes will allow an increase in maximum payments receivable per hectare, from £8,000, to £11,600, or £12,700 for those eligible for Low Sensitivity Land Payments.
-The FC also announced new Nature Recovery premium options, to encourage the promotion of natural colonisation and biodiversity within woodlands; uplifts in payments for flood risk mitigation and public access.
+The maximum payment per hectare rises from £8,000 to £11,600 or £12,700 for those eligible for Low Sensitivity Land Payments.
+The FC also introduced new Nature Recovery premium options to promote natural colonisation and biodiversity.
+Additional uplifts cover flood risk mitigation and public access improvements.

-• Applicants must be registered with the Rural Payments Agency
+• Applicants must register with the Rural Payments Agency.

-• Dead trees must be replaced to ensure the required stocking density is met by year five, to achieve canopy closure by year 20.
+• Dead trees must be replaced to meet stocking density by year five and achieve canopy closure by year 20.

 • Pollen & Nectar Flower Mixes